walshbr/introduction-to-text-analysis/sentiment-analysis/prism-part-three.md

-# Prism for Sentiment Analysis
+# Sentiment Analysis in Action

 To illustrate how sentiment analysis works, let's walk through how Jockers carried out his project.
 He uses a sophisticated software package that he constructed in the [R programming language](/conclusion/where-to-go.md).
 We won't get into the details of the code itself, but we can cover the general approach.
 To find a more technical explanation you can look at Jockers's "[Introduction to the Syuzhet Package](https://cran.r-project.org/web/packages/syuzhet/vignettes/syuzhet-vignette.html)".